 NATIONAL BROADCAST TRAFFIC PROFESSIONAL’S DAY

-The first commercial broadcast took place on KDKA radio out of Pittsburgh, Pennsylvania on November 2, 1920.
-The day is also known as National Traffic Directors Day or National Traffic Professional’s Day.
-It honors the thousands of professionals directors in broadcast media since that day who have worked behind the scenes keeping the entertainment, talk shows, news, and commercials flowing.
+The first commercial broadcast took place on KDKA radio out of Pittsburgh, PA on November 2, 1920.
+Also known as National Traffic Directors Day or National Traffic Professional’s Day, the day honors the thousands of professional directors who have worked behind the scenes keeping the entertainment, talk shows, news, and commercials flowing.
 Through breaking news alerts, stormy weather, budgets, and differing personalities, these men and women maintain program development.

 HOW TO OBSERVE TRAFFIC PROFESSIONAL’S DAY